agracey/devtoolsblog/content/reviews/container-builds/Buildah.md

 ## Why should I care?

 While Docker was the first to market to make working with containers easy, it made some design choices that might not work for some usecases.
+Since their inception, there has been a large amount of projects taking their ideas and improving on them in different ways.

 ## Prior knowledge needed